Joint optimization of fitting & matching in multi-view reconstruction

 \section{Abstract}

-Many standard approaches to geometric model fitting are based on prematched image features.
+Many standard approaches for geometric model fitting are based on pre-matched image features.
 Typically, such pre-matching uses only feature appearances (e.g.~SIFT) and a large number of non-unique features must be discarded in order to control the false positive rate.
 In contrast, we solve feature matching and multi-model fitting problems in a joint optimization framework.
 This paper proposes several {\em fit-\&-match} energy formulations based on a generalization of the {\it assignment problem}.
-To find near optimal solutions, we developed an efficient solver based on {\it min-cost-max-flow} algorithm.
+We developed an efficient solver based on {\it min-cost-max-flow} algorithm that finds near optimal solutions.
 Our approach significantly increases the number of detected matches.
-In practice, energy-based joint {\em fitting \& matching} allows to increase the distance between view-points previously restricted by robustness of local SIFT-matching and to improve the model fitting accuracy when compared to the state-of-the-art.
+In practice, energy-based joint {\em fitting \& matching} allows to increase the distance between view-points previously restricted by robustness of local SIFT-matching and to improve the model fitting accuracy when compared to state-of-the-art multi-model fitting techniques.